srigas/jaxKAN/joss/paper.md

 ## Network Methods

 Each KAN instance provides three primary methods: initialization for customizing layer parameters, a forward pass for passing inputs through the network, and an `update_grids` method for in-place adjustments to each layer's grid.
+In particular, the `update_grids` method can be called during training with a new grid size as its argument to extend the network's current grid and subsequently adapt the extended grid to the training data.
 Although grid updates are naturally interpreted in spline-based layers, they also extend to other types: for Chebyshev layers, the method increases the degree of the polynomial basis functions, while in Fourier layers the method adds more terms to the Fourier sums.
 Notably, this method requires a technique to solve batched least-squares problems in parallel - an operation currently not supported natively by JAX libraries but implemented internally in `jaxKAN` for optimal performance.

 ## PIKAN utilities